 The truth is that we are loved for one reason… we exist.
 We are supposed to live in the context of family.
 We relate with Him knowing we are righteous (because He says we are) and accepted.
 We are known.
-Some of you need to know that one thing today.
-You are known.

 He is our Father, the ultimate Dad.
 It is His nature, none of it has to do with us or our performance.
 As we live in our identity of His son/daughter we live in privileges and inheritance, we don’t have to perform for it.
 We are worth being provided for because He decided we are.
 Nothing will change how He feels about us.
 We are part of the most stable of families, no matter what our earth family may look like.
 We have a Dad that is responsible for our safety, attentive to our needs!
 Not only that, but He has unlimited resources at His disposal, never operating out of lack.
 He has the answers for broken relationships, business success, health crisis and emotional pain.
 When we make mistakes, He brushes us off and says, “Hey, no problem, just try again.
 Remember who you are, (loved, accepted, worthy, my daughter) and remember I am with You.”